-The programme is a combination of three previous individual programmes (direct payments for grain producers; agricultural input comprehensive subsidies, new variety extension payments); four-fifths of allocations are paid per unit of land and one-fifth is set aside for "new-style" farms.
+Combination of previous three programmes (direct payments for grain producers; agricultural input comprehensive subsidies, new variety extension payments); four-fifths paid per unit of land and one-fifth set aside for "new-style" farms.
 Based on discussions with Chinese experts, since its implementation in 2015, 80% of this payment is paid per unit of land owned and 20% for "moderately scaled producers", in fact input subsidies.
-Based on this information, the payment was divided as such: 80% in category C and 20% in category B2 (Based on fixed capital formation).
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.
+Based on this information, the payment was divided as such: 80% in category C and 20% in category B2 (based on fixed capital formation).